Subway Surfers

-Subway Surfers is an endless runner mobile game which is co-developed by Kiloo and SYBO Games, private companies based in Denmark.
-It is available on Android, iOS, HarmonyOS, Kindle, and Windows Phone platforms and uses the Unity game engine.
-In the game, players take the role of young graffiti artists who, upon being caught in the act of "tagging" a metro railway site, run through the railroad tracks to escape from the inspector and his dog.
-As they run, they grab gold coins, power-ups, and many other items along the way while simultaneously dodging collisions with trains and other objects.
+Subway Surfers is a 2012 endless runner mobile game which is co-developed by Kiloo and SYBO Games, private companies based in Denmark.
+It is available on iOS, Android, HarmonyOS NEXT, Amazon Fire Tablet, and Windows Phone platforms and uses the Unity game engine.

+In the game, players take the role of young graffiti artists, led by Jake who, upon being caught in the act of tagging a metro railway site, run through the railroad tracks to escape from the inspector and his dog.
+As they run, they grab gold coins, power-ups, and many other items while simultaneously dodging collisions with trains and other objects.
 They can also jump on top of the trains and surf with hoverboards to evade capture until the character crashes into an obstacle, gets caught by the inspector, or gets hit by a train, at which point the game ends.
-Special events, such as the Season Hunt and other, can result in in-game rewards and characters.
+Special events, such as the Season Hunt and others, including the game's birthday events, the Super Runner Challenge and Rivals Challenge, can result in in-game rewards and characters.
+Additional outfits and characters can be purchased with coins and keys as well.
+Subway Surfers received mixed reviews.